valhalla/valhalla-docs/explorer/tutorial.md

 When you are displaying routes in the map, you can choose whether to color them based on the mode, such as train or bus, or the operator.

-_Tip: At anytime you want to start over with your search, click `Show routes` to search within the current map extent._
+_Tip: Anytime you want to start over with your search, click `Show routes` to search within the current map extent._

 1. In the search box, type `2201 Broadway, Oakland` and press Enter.
 The search box has been customized to show only certain parts of matched addresses, so make sure you type that text as suggested to make sure you are choosing the proper location.
   ![Search for an address on the map](/images/mobility-explorer-search-address.png)